 With the increasing popularity of Opal Creek, it is crucial that dispersed campers follow Willamette National Forest policy and Leave No Trace practices.
 Some of the most important things to remember:

 - The best campsites are found, not made.
 Limit your impact on our sensitive ecosystem by only camping at established, well-used sites.

 - Where no campsites exist, camp at least 100 feet away from water sources.
 Plants in the riparian zone—the buffer area between the waterline and dry land—are especially fragile and are critical to the health of the waterway.

+Outside of the campfire ban, we encourage visitors to use canister stoves and forgo open flames, unless in emergency situations.
 A human-caused wildfire in our narrow canyon would be disastrous to plants, wildlife, water quality, and the public.
 Please join us in stewarding this important ecosystem during your visit.

 A Northwest Forest Pass or day pass is required to park at the Opal Creek trailhead.
 America the Beautiful Annual Passes and Senior Passes are also honored.

 You can pay at the gate for $5/day (exact change); or purchase several day passes ahead of time and write the dates on them as you use them.
 Day passes are available at Forest Service offices and visitor centers, many outdoor retailers, or online.